LexiFi/ocaml-sbom/README.md

 ## Installation

 [Opam](https://opam.ocaml.org/) is required to build `ocaml-sbom` from source.
-Build it and install it with
+Build it and install it with (TODO)

 ```
 $ opam install ocaml-sbom